Why Is My Outdoor Outlet Not Working? (5 Causes & Fixes)

 How long do outdoor outlets last?
 Quality GFCI outlets in protected boxes: 10-15 years.
 Cheaper or exposed outlets: 5-7 years.

-An outdoor outlet that’s not working is usually a 30-second fix (GFCI reset) — but the diagnostic process is what gets people stuck.
+An outdoor outlet that’s not working is usually a 30-second fix (GFCI reset), but the diagnostic process is what gets people stuck.
 Work through it systematically: GFCI on this outlet, GFCI upstream, breaker, what’s plugged in, water in the box.
 Nine times out of ten, it’s solved before you reach Step 4.
+The thing about safety upgrades is that nobody ever notices them.
+The string lights still work.
+The outlet looks almost the same.
+But the GFCI sitting quietly inside the box is the cheapest insurance policy you’ve got against an accident with electricity and water.